tuddp/pambase-/README.md

   ## General Information
-PAMbase is a prototype repository for passive acoustic monitoring data combining different soundscape research interests, such as biodiversity, noise pollution, aquatic ecosystems etc. The objective is to create a database on which researchers from different fields can upload and download acoustic data.
+PAMbase is a prototype repository for passive acoustic monitoring data combining different soundscape research interests, such as biodiversity, noise pollution, aquatic ecosystems etc. The objective is to create a database which researchers from different fields can use to collect and exchange acoustic data.

  ## Technologies used
  Project is created with:
  * R shiny app - version 4.2.0
- * Link: insert Link
+ * Link: insert Link (_not public yet_

 ## Screenshots
-Insert Example Screenshot
+_exchange screenshot after publication_
 ![Example screenshot](./images/RShinyApp_test.png)

 ## Setup